vcftools/vcftools/README.md

 Getting Help
 ------------

-The best way to get help regarding VCFtools is to email the mailing list:
+The best way to get help regarding VCFtools is to use the GitHub Issues page.

-vcftools-help@lists.sourceforge.net

 Citation
 --------